zhulik/transmission-telegram/README.md

 `docker run -e BOT_TOKEN=<token> -e MASTERS=<MyUser> -e TRANSMISSION_URL=http://host:9091/transmission/rpc transmission-telegram`

-Take a look at [docker-compose.yml](docker-compose.yml) for full reference
+Take a look at [docker-compose.yml](docker-compose.yml) for full reference of supported environment variables
 ## Available commands and queries
 All available queries you can view with `help` command.
 There are 3 types of commands: